-Avoid the rush of Valentine’s Day and do something special the day before or day after!
+Avoid the rush of Valentine’s Day and do something special the day before or the day after!
 If you and your date agree on the day after, you’ll be able to take advantage of post-holiday markdowns on Valentine’s gifts, decorations, and flowers.
-You can also do a Valentine’s Day lunch or breakfast instead of a dinner.
-Entrees can be less expensive and many restaurants offer a lower priced lunch menu.
+You can also do Valentine’s Day lunch or breakfast instead of a dinner.
+Entrees can be less expensive and many restaurants offer a lower-priced lunch menu.

 Keep an eye out for coupons